How to Email a Resume: 7 Tips + FAQs

 Sending a resume with an unprofessional email address will disqualify you from job contention.
-This is true across the board.
+This is true across industries, career levels, and locations.
 It shows both a lack of effort and being totally uninformed about the professional world.

 An impactful, professional email starts with a professional email address.
 Ditch the old firstname.lastname@example.org for something more refined.

 If you’re not sure what to use for the new address, keep in mind that simplicity is key.
 The best option is usually something like email@example.com or firstname.lastname@example.org.

-If you’re scared you may accidently forget about or miss emails to your new address, set up email forwarding.
+If you’re scared you may accidentally forget about or miss emails to your new address, set up email forwarding.
 Here are some links to forwarding instructions for the most popular email services today:

 After your email address, the subject line is the first thing the hiring manager will see.
 Hiring managers receive hundreds of emails a day.
 To manage that volume, they often sort the emails using a search function.
 If they search “software engineer” when looking for applications for that open position and your resume doesn’t show up, you’ve pretty much lost your chance.

 Some employers will give you specific instructions for constructing your email subject line.
 Look for these instructions in the job description.
 If there is no specific information, include the following: